 How much does it cost for the inclusive package?

 The amount you pay for the same trek depends on the travel agency you choose.
-If you pick an international agency, they may charge you around USD 2200 – 3200 per person while as we are a local company our full board package cost is USD 1485 per person on double occupancy basis for the same.
+If you pick an international agency, they may charge you around USD 2200 – 3200 per person while as we are a local company our customized cost is 750 per person on twin sharing basis with breakfasts.
 Some agencies charge for their brands and the safety and convenience, local companies provide equally satisfying services.
 It is your choice to pick the agency according to your budget and travel plans though booking through local agency is your direct contribution supporting locals.